Trainer-style motorcycle shoes are an increasingly popular choice amongst younger riders.

 Also, see our guide to the best short motorcycle boots.

 Is This Style Of Shoe Safe?

-Certainly, all of the shoes on our list (and those listed on major motorcycling websites) offer much better protection than a standard street shoe.
-But, generally speaking, larger, racing/touring style boots offer significantly better protection than the trainer style.
+Certainly, all the shoes on our list offer much better protection than a normal street shoe.
+But, generally speaking, larger racing/touring boots provide significantly better protection than the trainer style.

 Expect to pay somewhere from 80 to 250 GBP for a riding shoe of this style.
 The sweet spot is probably somewhere between 100 and 150.

 The membrane-type solution is most common in motorcycle footwear these days.
-This type of shoe offers excellent penetration resistance without the need for regular maintenance.
-Gore-Tex is probably the best known waterproof material and has good breathability properties.
+This type of shoe offers excellent penetration resistance without regular maintenance.
+Gore-Tex is probably the best-known waterproof material and has good breathability properties.